-Mr. Naftalis is a member of the Council on Foreign Relations.
+Mr. Naftalis is a term member of the Council on Foreign Relations.

 Mr. Naftalis’ experience includes the representation of:

-- An international financial institution in a global, multi-jurisdictional criminal and regulatory investigation
+- An international financial institution in a global, multi-jurisdictional criminal and regulatory sanctions investigation

-- A private defense supply contractor in a federal criminal investigation conducted by the US Department of Justice (DOJ), the Department of Defense, and a US Intelligence Agency, resulting in a full declination of prosecution
+- A private defense supply contractor in a federal grand jury investigation, resulting in a full declination of prosecution

 - Numerous individuals and entities in non-public investigations conducted by DOJ, SEC, and other law enforcement agencies

-- Numerous private equity firms and hedge funds related to deal-related counseling and diligence, trading, litigation scoping, and regulatory compliance
+- Private equity firms and hedge funds related to deal-related counseling and diligence, trading, litigation scoping, and regulatory compliance

 - Cryptocurrency concerns related to regulatory and enforcement matters